hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Integrate 'document_downloaded' function from 'file_management' into the 'download' script
 - [ ] Integrate 'previously_downloaded' into the 'execute' script instead of calling in the 'download' script--try to set equivalency to the eagle 'execute' script
 - [ ] Logic for the 'previously_downloaded' route goes in the 'handle_single_document' function of the 'execute' script
+- [ ] Create function logic for the 'record' function of the 'record' script to only grab the 'reception_number' if 'review' or 'download_only' are true

 #### Mountain Lion